MacncheeseK/Learning-Next-js-Project/README.md

-learning how to use next.js
+learning how to use next.js, typescript, tailwind css